Pregnancy-Safe Skincare: What to Avoid & What Actually Works

 4. Chemical Sunscreen Filters

 Oxybenzone, avobenzone, and homosalate absorb into your bloodstream.
 Studies found these chemicals in umbilical cord blood.
-We don't fully know how they affect babies.
+We do not fully know how they affect babies.

 Use instead: Mineral sunscreens with zinc oxide or titanium dioxide.
-These sit on top of skin and don't absorb.
+These sit on top of skin and do not absorb.
+Learn more about sunscreen pairing with skincare.

 Also Avoid